 You can interconnect your Azure virtual network with the Azure VMware Solution private cloud implementation.
-You can manage your Azure VMware Solution private cloud, consume workloads in your private cloud, and access other Azure services.
+This connection allows you to manage your Azure VMware Solution private cloud, consume workloads in your private cloud, and access other Azure services.

-The diagram below shows the basic network interconnectivity established at the time of a private cloud deployment.
+The following diagram illustrates the basic network interconnectivity established during a private cloud deployment.
 It shows the logical networking between a virtual network in Azure and a private cloud.
 This connectivity is established via a backend ExpressRoute that is part of the Azure VMware Solution service.
-The interconnectivity fulfills the following primary use cases:
+The interconnectivity supports the following primary use cases:

-- Inbound access to vCenter Server and NSX-T Manager that is accessible from VMs in your Azure subscription.
+- Inbound access to vCenter Server and NSX-T Manager from VMs in your Azure subscription.

 - Outbound access from VMs on the private cloud to Azure services.

-- Inbound access of workloads running in the private cloud.
+- Inbound access to workloads running in the private cloud.

-When connecting production Azure VMware Solution private clouds to an Azure virtual network, an ExpressRoute virtual network gateway with the Ultra Performance Gateway SKU should be used with FastPath enabled to achieve 10Gbps connectivity.
-Less critical environments can use the Standard or High Performance Gateway SKUs for slower network performance.
+When connecting production Azure VMware Solution private clouds to an Azure virtual network, use an ExpressRoute virtual network gateway with the Ultra Performance Gateway SKU and enable FastPath to achieve 10Gbps connectivity.
+For less critical environments, use the Standard or High Performance Gateway SKUs for slower network performance.

-If connecting more than four Azure VMware Solution private clouds in the same Azure region to the same Azure virtual network is a requirement, use Azure VMware Solution Interconnect to aggregate private cloud connectivity within the Azure region.
+If you need to connect more than four Azure VMware Solution private clouds in the same Azure region to the same Azure virtual network, use AVS Interconnect to aggregate private cloud connectivity within the Azure region.

 In the fully interconnected scenario, you can access the Azure VMware Solution from your Azure virtual network(s) and on-premises.
-This implementation is an extension of the basic implementation described in the previous section.
+This implementation extends the basic implementation described in the previous section.
 An ExpressRoute circuit is required to connect from on-premises to your Azure VMware Solution private cloud in Azure.

-The diagram below shows the on-premises to private cloud interconnectivity, which enables the following use cases:
+The following diagram shows the on-premises to private cloud interconnectivity, which enables the following use cases: